ghost-fvtt/fxmaster/README.md

 Code and content contributions are accepted.
 Please feel free to submit issues to the issue tracker or submit merge requests for code changes.
 Approval for such requests involves code and (if necessary) design review by U~man.
 Please reach out on the Foundry Community Discord with any questions.

+## Thanks
+Many thanks to:
+- `theripper93` for bringing his ideas to handle weather masking elegantly.
+- `Wasp` for providing the sequencer module that will inspire future updates.

 ## Licensing